Fundamentals of Enumerations

 BIT Adding the Members of an Enumeration

 Since the variables and members of an enumeration are stored in the computer memory, some operations require that you add the values based on their memory locations.
 To support this operation, the Visual Basic language provides a binary operator named Or.
 You can use this operator to add the members of an enumeration.
-The Or operates on bits and not on regular numeric constant values.
+The Or operator operates on bits and not on regular numeric constant values.
 As a result, it doesn't produce a value of an algebraic addition.
-Still, as seen for the + operator, you have three options:
+Still, as seen for the + operator, you have many options:

 Enumerations and Functions